Planning to Buy Second-Hand Phones in Australia? Here’s A Checklist You Need to Follow

 5. Check the Sounds

-Take any other device and call on your phone, check if the speakers are working fine.
+Take any other device and call on your smartphone, check if the speakers are working fine.
 Also, during the call, adjust the volume buttons to test their working.
 Next, place the call from your device and test the outgoing.

 6. Check the Phone Storage